-The Commission on Social Witness (CSW) will review all proposed AIWs with the requisite signatures, and select up to six according to the criteria cited.
-The CSW may edit them and may combine two or more proposed AIWs on related subjects (although the CSW encourages proposers addressing the same issue to form a joint proposal before such proposal is posted at the CSW booth, as set forth in this guide).
+The Commission on Social Witness (CSW) will review all proposed AIWs and apply the criteria cited to determine whether suggested AIWs meet the criteria.
+When AIW proposals address the same or highly similar issues, the CSW will select only one proposal that best meets criteria (although the CSW encourages proposers addressing the same or highly similar issue to form a joint proposal before such proposal is posted online, as set forth in this guide).

 What happens to an AIW after General Assembly?

 For more information contact email@example.com.